Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-Currently, there is no clear documentation detailing the different optimization levels and the specific constraints enabled at each level.
+Currently, there is no clear documentation detailing the different optimization levels and the specific constraints that are enabled with each level.
+Providing
-Providing this information would benefit OpShin users, as it would give them a better understanding of which optimization configuration to choose based on their requirements.
+this information would benefit users of OpShin, as it would give them a better understanding of which optimization configuration to choose based on their requirement.

 === Recommendation
 #v(5pt)
-The concept behind different optimization levels (O1, O2, O3) and how the _UPLC_
-differs with each level can be clearly documented with simple examples.
+The idea behind different Optimization levels(O1,O2,O3) and how the _UPLC_ differs with each optimization level can be clearly documented with simple examples.

 === Resolution
 #v(5pt)